Anthony Castonzo: 2011

-On July 30, 2011, the Indianapolis Colts signed Castonzo to a four-year, $8.0 million contract with $6.53 million guaranteed and a signing bonus of $4.31 million.
+On July 30, 2011, the Colts signed Castonzo to a four-year, $8.0 million contract with $6.53 million guaranteed and a signing bonus of $4.31 million.

 Castonzo entered training camp slated as the starting left tackle after it was left vacant by the departure of Charlie Johnson to the Minnesota Vikings in free agency.
 Head coach Jim Caldwell named him the starting left tackle to begin the regular season.

-He made his first career start and professional regular season debut in the Indianapolis Colts' season-opening 34-7 loss at the Houston Texans.
-Castonzo missed Weeks 5-8 after suffering an ankle injury.
-He started 12 games during his rookie season and the Colts finished 2-14 without longtime starting quarterback Peyton Manning and head coach Jim Caldwell was fired.
-He allowed six sacks, 28 quarterback pressures, and received an overall grade of -2.8 from Pro Football Focus.
-His run blocking received a grade of +0.1 and his pass blocking was graded -0.5.
+He made his first career start and professional regular season debut in the Indianapolis Colts' season-opening 34–7 loss at the Houston Texans.
+Castonzo missed Weeks 5–8 after suffering an ankle injury.
+He started 12 games during his rookie season and the Colts finished 2–14 without longtime starting quarterback Peyton Manning and head coach Jim Caldwell was fired.
+He allowed six sacks, 28 quarterback pressures, and received an overall grade of −2.8 from Pro Football Focus.
+His run blocking received a grade of +0.1 and his pass blocking was graded −0.5.